Enro/economic-impacts-OS/mindmap.md

 ### Development of new products, services, companies

-### Collaborations that of new pre-competitive multi-stakeholder collaborative research
+### Collaborations, especially pre-competitive multi-stakeholder collaborative research

+### Permitting work, i.e. research that would not otherwise have been possible

+## Costs and challenges

+### Less rewards than commercialization

+### Mandatory data disclosure requirements leads to strategic delays in publication